 When I first started out teaching over 10 years ago, I was determined to be the best teacher I could possibly be.
 I was confident(ish) with the maths and was enthusiastic about the pedagogical understanding I had developed whilst doing my PGCE.
-I wanted to be a positive role model to the students I taught as well as those I looked after pastorally in my tutor group.
+I wanted to be a positive role model to the students I taught as well as those I looked after pastorally in my business English course tutor group.
 I was driven and determined to be successful and put in a lot of hours into ensuring everything I did was of the highest quality.

 Two terms into my new role, I was seriously considering leaving the profession.
 Although I planned each lesson carefully and made sure I was always up to date with marking, I found that I was ill prepared for the low-level disruptive behaviour that teachers, particularly shiny new ones, have to endure.